(Note: in Blender, this is referred to as a 'World Output'.)

 Note the distortion of the checker texture, this is because it is being applied to the inside of a virtual sphere.

-If you want to light the scene with a Background material, but don't want to see the actual background image, you can turn it off in the render settings by checking the 'Transparent Film' option:
+If you want to light the scene with a Background material, but don't want to see the actual background image, you can turn it off in the render settings by checking the 'Transparent Background' option:

 You can also link Volume Absorption or Volume Scatter nodes to its Volume input port, to simulate darkness or fog.
 However, if you want fog, you will get better results if you add an object to surround the scene and add a Volume Scatter node to that.
 You can see an example here.